Get personalized support for your family

 In case you’re unable to call or chat at this time, or you simply prefer email, complete our contact form to request a personal follow-up from one of our counselors.

 You were a safety net when I felt like I was drowning.
 You had resources to suggest and knew just what to say.
 Thank you for being there.

-Depending on individual circumstances, you may also be referred to Parent Coaching.
+Depending on individual circumstances, you may be referred to Parent Coaching during your call to our Helpline.
 This program pairs those seeking additional guidance and support with a trained parent volunteer who has also traveled the path of dealing with a child’s substance use.